2019 Election Information

 Manchester is participating in the State Elections Enforcement Commission’s Municipal Campaign Finance Filing Pilot Program under which all filings submitted by candidates and committees from Manchester are available for public viewing by visiting this link.

-Remember that the Town Hall is closed on Monday October 8th for Columbus Day.
+Remember that the Town Hall is closed on Monday May 27th for Memorial Day.

 - Absentee Ballot Application - For Manchester residents only